 Before we look at the individual matches, we’ll just update you on the outright betting for the overall Premier League champion.
-Michael Van Gerwen has been the hot favourite since before a dart was thrown in anger and he is clear at the top now at odds of 2/5 with 888Sport and Unibet.
+Michael Van Gerwen has been the hot favourite since before a dart was thrown in anger and he is clear at the top now at odds of 2/5 with Unibet.

 MVG’s numbers are largely unchanged but the chasing pack continues to drift: Rob Cross is our second favourite at 11/1 with SportingBet, followed by Peter Wright at best odds of 12/1 with William Hill and Royal Panda.
 2019 World Championship runner up Michael Smith is also at 12/1 - this time with Ladbrokes.